-DEFINITIONS OF TERMS
+DEFINITION OF TERMS

-ADJUSTED INCOME: Annual Income, less allowable HUD deductions.
+ADJUSTED INCOME: Annual income, less allowable HUD deductions

-ANNUAL CONTRIBUTIONS CONTRACT (ACC): A written agreement between HUD and the HA wherein the federal government guarantees permanent financing of public housing projects as well as makes up the difference between project revenues and debt service on bonded indebtedness through an annual contribution or subsidy paid to the Housing Authority.
-The HA guarantees that it will maintain the low rents in the projects.
+ANNUAL CONTRIBUTIONS CONTRACT (ACC): A written agreement between HUD and the HA wherein the federal government guarantees permanent financing of public housing projects as well as makes up the difference between project revenues and debt service on bonded indebtedness through an annual contribution or subsidy paid to the HA.
+The HA guarantees that it will maintain the low rent projects in the projects.

-ANNUAL INCOME: The anticipated total annual income of an eligible family, from all sources for the 12-month period following the date of determination of income; computed in accordance with HUD regulations:
+ANNUAL INCOME: The anticipated total annual income of an eligible family from all sources for the 12 month period following the date of determination of income, computed in accordance with HUD regulations.

-ASSETS: (See Net Family Assets))
+ASSETS: (See Net Family Assets)

-BOARD, OF COMMISSIONERS: Locally, appointed citizens: who serve as: Commissioners and policy makers of a local public housing agency, for a specified term, and usually without financial compensation.
+BOARD OF COMMISSIONERS: Locally appointed citizens who serve as Commissioners and policy makers of a local housing agency for a specified term, and usually without financial compensation.

-employment by or for such family, as determined by the HA to be essential for the care and well being of a family member.
-The care attendant is not considered a family member for the purpose of determining family income and establishing rent nor is the care attendant obligated for the support of the person or family.
+CARE ATTENDANT: A person necessarily residing with a family by reason of employment by or for such family as determined by HA to be essential for the care and well being of a family member.
+The care attendant is not considered a family member for the purpose of determining family income and establishing rent nor in the care attendant obligated for the support of the person or family.
 However, the necessity of such an arrangement must be evidenced by a doctor's certificate, or by welfare or other responsible sources.
-Under no circumstances may such an arrangement be continued longer than necessary or permitted only.

-and continued occupancy, and is not restricted to elderly families.
+Under no circumstances may such an arrangement be continued longer than necessary or permitted only for the convenience of the resident or such employee.
+This provision is applicable for admission and continued occupancy and is not restricted to elderly families.

-CHILD: A member of the family, other than the family, head or spouse, who is under 18 years of age...
+CHILD: A member of the family, other than the family head or spouse, who is under 18 years of age.
 CHILD CARE EXPENSES: Amounts paid by the family for the care of minors under 13 years of age where such care is necessary to enable a family member to be employed or for an adult to further their education.